tv4you2016/esp32-arduino-lib-builder/tools/config_editor/README.md

 Command line arguments:
     -t, --target <target>          Comma-separated list of targets to be compiled.
                                    Choose from: all, esp32, esp32s2, esp32s3, esp32c2, esp32c3, esp32c6, esp32h2.
 Default: all except esp32c2
     --copy, --no-copy              Enable/disable copying the compiled libraries to arduino-esp32.
-Enabled by default -c, --arduino-path <path>      Path to arduino-esp32 directory.
+Disabled by default -c, --arduino-path <path>      Path to arduino-esp32 directory.
 Default: OS dependent -A, --arduino-branch <branch>  Branch of the arduino-esp32 repository to be used.
 Default: set by the build script -I, --idf-branch <branch>      Branch of the ESP-IDF repository to be used.
 Default: set by the build script